DeclanFang/Leetcode/289. Game of Life/README.md

 ==
 It's easy to make a new matrix to save the original one or create new one, but what if we want to do the algorithm in-place?
 We can create 4 conditions like followings.

-Condition0: dead to dead;.
+Condition0: dead to dead;

-Condition1: live to live;.
+Condition1: live to live;

-Condition2: live to dead;.
+Condition2: live to dead;

-Condition3: dead to live;.
+Condition3: dead to live;

 We can see that those 4 conditions % 2 can get what we want.